-We now move to the description of the long-time behavior of the current driven problem with open boundaries.
+We now move to the description of the long-time behavior of the current-driven problem with open boundaries.
 The crucial feature of the quantum chaotic phase for finite $p_1$ and $p_2$ (phase III) is the presence of ballistic operator spreading, whereas the operator spreading is diffusive in phases I and II, where $p_1=0$ and $p_2=0$, respectively.
-This separation of time scales between the spreading of correlations and the diffusion of the conserved charge leads to a simple heuristic picture for the emergence of local equilibrium, which is illustrated in Fig.~\ref{fig:operdyn}(a)-(b).
-Due to the action of the partial swaps in phases II and III, the system's non-equilibrium attracting state (NEAS) density matrix is constantly ``emitting'' non-conserved operators $\mathcal{O}_{\rm nc}$ at a rate per site that scales as the square of the current $J^2 \sim \delta^2/L^2$ (where $\delta$ is the end-to-end difference of the of the local magnetization, and $L$ is the length of the system).
-In phase III, these non-conserved operators spread ballistically at speed $v_B$ and thus only ``live'' for a time $\sim L/v_B$ before they reach a boundary and are ``absorbed'' (decohered) by that reservoir (see Fig.~\ref{fig:operdyn}(a)), implying that they can only accumulate to a density on the order of $\delta^2/L$.
-Since these non-conserved operators are needed to describe the history of the unitary dynamics in the bulk, when they are quickly lost to the reservoir and remain at a low-density, the deviation $\Delta S = S(\rho_{\rm LE})-\overline{S(\rho_{\rm NEAS})}$ remains small.
+This separation of timescales between the spreading of correlations and the diffusion of the conserved charge leads to a simple heuristic picture for the emergence of local equilibrium, which is illustrated in Figs.~\ref{fig:operdyn}(a)-\ref{fig:operdyn}(b).
+Because of the action of the partial swaps in phases II and III, the system's NEAS density matrix is constantly ``emitting'' nonconserved operators $\mathcal{O}_{\rm nc}$ at a rate per site that scales as the square of the current $J^2 \sim D \delta^2/L^2$ (where $\delta$ is the end-to-end difference of the local magnetization, and $L$ is the length of the system).
+In phase III, these nonconserved operators spread ballistically at speed $v_B$ and thus only ``live'' for a time of about $ L/v_B$ before they reach a boundary and are ``absorbed'' (decohered) by that reservoir [see Fig.~\ref{fig:operdyn}(a)], implying that they can only accumulate to a density on the order of $D \delta^2/Lv_B$.
+Since these nonconserved operators are needed to preserve the unitary evolution in the bulk, when they are quickly lost to the reservoir and remain at a low density, the deviation $\Delta S = S(\rho_{\rm LE})-\overline{S(\rho_{\rm NEAS})}$ remains small.